 - Gain insights into how to structure a counseling program and create an effective advising timeline

-- Learn the basics of admission and financial aid procedures for universities in the most prevalent global university systems
+- Learn about the entrance criteria, admission policies, and financial aid procedures for institutions in the most prevalent global higher education systems

 - Be able to understand and implement a holistic, best-fit approach to counseling

-- Build up a valuable support network of counseling colleagues
+- Build a valuable support network of counseling colleagues

 Sector – 54, Suncity, Township, Gurugram, Haryana 122002, India